drteeth/elixir-es-cqrs/slides.md

 ???

-It's easy to see the state of the system at a particular point in history.
+# It's easy to see the state of the system at a particular point in history.

+# Reports!

 ---
 class: middle